 About us

-The General Osteopathic Council (GOsC) regulates the practice of osteopathy in the United Kingdom.
-By law, osteopaths must be registered with the GOsC in order to practise in the UK.
+The General Osteopathic Council (GOsC) is the regulator for osteopaths in the United Kingdom.
+By law, osteopaths must be registered with the GOsC to practise in the UK.

 What we do

-• The GOsC keeps the Register of all those permitted to practise osteopathy in the UK.
+- We keep a Register of all those allowed to practise osteopathy in the UK.

-• We work with the public and osteopathic profession to promote patient safety by registering qualified professionals and we set, maintain and develop standards of osteopathic practice and conduct.
+- We work with the public, patients and osteopathic profession to decide on, maintain and develop high quality standards of osteopathic practice and conduct.

-• We help patients with any concerns or complaints about an osteopath and have the power to remove from the Register any osteopaths who are unfit to practise.
+- We help patients with any concerns they raise about an osteopath and have the power to remove from the Register any osteopaths who do not meet the professional standards and who are unfit to practise.

 If you are interested and willing to use your unique experience to help make a difference to future osteopathic care, we would love to hear from you.